 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Benld is worth considering.

-The percentage of people in Benld with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.63% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Benld is quite a bit lower than the national average among all cities of 21.84%: just 11.63% of people here over 25 have a bachelor's degree or an advanced degree.

 The people who call Benld home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Benld residents report their race to be White, followed by Native American.
 Important ancestries of people in Benld include German, Italian, Irish, English, and Scottish.